AlexPsr/Checksum-Checker/README.md

  ### Steps:

-1.Make sure Python is installed
+1. Make sure Python is installed
    You need Pytho 3.7 or newer.
-2.Create a virtual environment (optional) python -m venv env_name
+2. Create a virtual environment (optional) python -m venv env_name
-3.Activate the env
+3. Activate the env
   source env_name\Scripts\Activate
-4.Install requirements
+4. Install requirements
    pip install -r requirements.txt
-5.Build the executable
+5. Build the executable
-  pyinstaller --onefile --windowed sum_checker.py 6.Find the output
+   pyinstaller --onefile --windowed sum_checker.py
+6. Find the output
    The executable can be found under the /dist section

 NOTE: If you have an antivirus, it is possible that it detects the .exe as a threat.
       This is totally normal.
 Just make an exception to that file.